Meet Cambridge City Foodbank's Board of Trustees

 Stephen has a degree in Politics and Modern History from Manchester University.
 Upon graduating, he joined the NHS National Graduate Management Training Scheme and has since spent most of his career in the NHS as a general manager, culminating in a role as CEO of Cambridge and Huntingdon Health Authority in the 1990s.
 Stephen was subsequently CEO of the NHS Confederation, the trade body for NHS organisations, and then of The Health Foundation, a charitable foundation that supports people and organisations with ideas about how to improve the quality of patient care.

 Following his retirement from full-time work, Stephen has held a number of non-executive director positions including at the Nursing and Midwifery Council.
-He is presently Executive Chair of the Multi-operator Self Exclusion Scheme for Betting Shops and a non-executive director of the Bar Standards Board.
-He is a member and elder of Downing Place United Reformed Church and a volunteer generalist adviser for Cambridge District Citizens Advice.
+He is presently a non-executive director of the Bar Standards Board which regulates barristers.
+He is a member and elder of Downing Place United Reformed Church.

 Stephen is married to Lorraine.
 They have two grown up children and three young grandchildren.
 He enjoys classical music and gardening.